RedstoneAlmeida/MegaPlugins/README.md

 | /fly | enable flyght in you server | fly.command | /flyght |
 | /gmd | change you gamemode in server | gmd.command | /gmode |

+### Features
+- Enable or Disable Commands in commands.yml

 ### To-Do
 - Events
 - More Commands
 - Change Lang in Config
-- Disable or Enable Commands